UROM-KTE/frontend-template/readme.md

-# del-heves.hu webpage frontend project
+# Template for web application projects

 ## Used technologies